Mick Jagger

 Mick Jagger ft Lenny Kravitz – God Gave Me Everything

 Alongside his music career, Mick also continued acting in films.
 Among his roles was the artist Axel Rex in the German-French drama "Laughter in the Dark" (1986).
-On set, he worked with Maximilian Schell and Marina Vlady.
-Another significant role for Mick was as the head of security, Vesendak, in Geoff Murphy's sci-fi action film "Freejack," where he worked alongside Hollywood legend Anthony Hopkins.
+He shared the screen with Maximilian Schell and Marina Vlady.
+Another major role saw Mick playing head of security Vesendak in Geoff Murphy's sci-fi action flick "Freejack," starring opposite Hollywood legend Anthony Hopkins.

 A shot from the film "Freejack"

-Although not all films featuring the flamboyant artist received critical acclaim, Jagger won a Golden Globe for the best song in the film "Alfie."
+While not every film featuring the flamboyant rocker earned critical praise, Jagger snagged a Golden Globe for best song in "Alfie."

 Soundtrack to the film "Alfie"

 From time to time, Jagger and the Rolling Stones would reunite, release new albums, and receive well-deserved Grammys.
 In the new millennium, they released two albums: "A Bigger Bang" (2005) and "Blue and Lonesome" (2016).
-However, the previous close collaboration was no longer needed for Mick.
+But Mick no longer felt tied to that tight-knit collaboration.
 In 2010, he formed a new group, Superheavy, with which he recorded several songs in Los Angeles and released a new album.

 Mick Jagger in his youth and now